Southend-on-Sea City Council

 The council has been under no overall control since 2019.
 Since 2024 it has been led by a coalition of Labour, the Liberal Democrats and some of the independent councillors.
 It is based at Southend Civic Centre.

-Since 2024, the government has planned to abolish the council and merge it with other parts of Essex as part of its planned reorganisation of local government in Essex in 2025.

 History

 Southend's first elected council was a local board, which held its first meeting on 29 August 1866.
 Prior to that the town was administered by the vestry for the wider parish of Prittlewell.
 The local board district was enlarged in 1877 to cover the whole parish of Prittlewell.

 In 1892 the town was made a municipal borough, governed by a body formally called the 'mayor, aldermen and burgesses of the borough of Southend-on-Sea', generally known as the corporation, town council or borough council.
-The borough boundaries were enlarged on several occasions, notably absorbing Southchurch in 1897, Leigh-on-Sea in 1913, and Shoeburyness and North Shoebury in 1933.
+The borough boundaries were enlarged on several occasions, notably absorbing Southchurch in 1897, Leigh-on-Sea in 1913, and Shoeburyness, North Shoebury and Eastwood in 1933.
 By 1914 the borough was considered large enough to provide its own county-level functions, and so it was made a county borough, independent from Essex County Council.

 The powers of the council were substantially reformed in 1974 under the Local Government Act 1972.
 Southend's boundaries remained the same, but it was redesignated as a non-metropolitan district, with Essex County Council once more providing county-level services.
 Southend retained its borough status, allowing the chair of the council to take the title of mayor, continuing Southend's series of mayors dating back to 1892.

 Southend regained its independence from Essex County Council on 1 April 1998 when it was made a unitary authority.
 The way this change was implemented was to create a new non-metropolitan county called Southend-on-Sea covering the same area as the district, but with no separate county council.
 Instead, the existing borough council assumed the functions that legislation assigns to county councils, making it a unitary authority.
 This therefore had the effect of restoring the borough council to the powers it had held when Southend was a county borough prior to 1974.
 Southend-on-Sea remains part of the ceremonial county of Essex for the purposes of lieutenancy.

 On 26 January 2022 letters patent were issued granting city status to the borough, allowing the council to change its name to Southend-on-Sea City Council.

+In March 2026, the government announced that it would abolish the council in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.